Mental Health: Neuropsychological Testing for Adolescents

 neuropsychological testing

 Once the test is complete, an experienced care manager provided by ECCM will help you create a recovery or treatment plan based on the results of the test.
-Since neuropsychological testing is one of the services provided through ECCM’s Health Choices program, if you are an adolescent or know an adolescent that could benefit from neuropsychological testing, please contact ECCM today.
+Since neuropsychological testing is one of the services provided through ECCM’s Health Choices program, if you are an adolescent or know an adolescent who could benefit from neuropsychological testing, please contact ECCM today!